Acropora indonesia: Distribution

 Acropora indonesia is common and found over a large area of the Indo-Pacific; Indonesia (all six regions), including the Banggai islands of Sulawesi and Raja Ampat islands, Thailand, the Solomon Islands, the Philippines, Singapore, Australia, Malaysia, Papua New Guinea, and Myanmar.
 There is no exact population for the species, but it is known to be decreasing overall, given threats from disease and bleaching caused by the rising sea temperatures.
 It is prey to starfish Acanthaster planci, which is becoming a common species, and is threatening numbers of Acropora species.
 It is also threatened by human activities, fishing, climate change, and industry.
-It is classed as a vulnerable species on the IUCN Red List, is listed under CITES Appendix II, and may occur in Marine Protected Areas.
+It is classed as an endangered species on the IUCN Red List, is listed under CITES Appendix II, and may occur in Marine Protected Areas.

 Taxonomy

 C. C. Wallace first described the species in 1997 as Acropora indonesia, in Indonesia.